 1. Hildr

-Hildr was the name of a Valkyrie in the Norse legend.
-It is the Old Norse cognate of Hilda.
+Hildr is the name of a Valkyrie in Norse legend, known for her power to revive the dead on battlefields.
+It is also the Old Norse cognate of Hilda.
 If Valkyrie names inspire you, Hildr could be the right choice.

 2. Astrilde